 Who do you need to help run this club?

-New sports clubs require, rules and structure.
-You need to consider:
+New sports clubs require good governance, rules and structure.
+You will need to consider:

 Health and Safety

-- Appropriate insurance (public liability/ any required for your sport – check with your national governing body to see if they provide any with affiliation).
+- Appropriate insurance (public liability/ any required for your sport – check with your NGB to see if they provide any.
 For more information and help see the Club Matters Insurance page.

 - Are the club activities led by suitably qualified people?